sinch/docs/docs/numbers/numbers-getting-started/numbers-getting-started-list-numbers.md

 ## List Numbers in US

-Lists all US numbers for a project.
+This GET request lists all US number for your project.

+#### Request

 ```shell
 curl --request GET \